What is esophageal manometry?

 The swallowing and digestive processes

 When you swallow, food moves down your esophagus and into your stomach with the assistance of a wave-like motion called peristalsis.
-Disruptions in this wave-like motion may cause chest pain or problems with swallowing.
+Any interference or problems with this wave-like motion may cause chest pain or problems with swallowing.

-In addition, the muscular valve connecting the esophagus with the stomach, called the esophageal sphincter, prevents food and acid from backing up out of the stomach into the esophagus.
-If this valve does not work properly, food and stomach acids can enter the esophagus and cause a condition called gastroesophageal reflux disease (GERD).
+In addition, the lower esophageal sphincter (the muscular valve connecting the esophagus with the stomach) prevents food and acid from backing up out of the stomach into the esophagus.
+If this valve opens when it is not supposed to, food, acid and stomach enzymes can enter the esophagus and cause a condition called gastroesophageal reflux disease (GERD).
+If the lower esophageal sphincter is not opening during a swallow, it may be a sign of a condition called achalasia, which causes difficulty swallowing.